 The final stage is transferring the chicken from the oven (assuming here) to the frying pan with the marinade and allowing the onion, peppers and chicken to braise for 20-25 minutes.

-This is a spicy paleo taste, so if you’re on a paleo diet and want to introduce some Caribbean flavours, why not try this Haitian recipe
+This is a spicy paleo approved, so if you’re on a paleo diet and want to introduce some Caribbean flavours, why not try this Haitian stewed chicken recipe

 - 6-8 pieces of chicken thighs, prewashed (use sour orange or lime and vinegar method)